Full time NHS funded students

 |Household Income||Household Contribution||Bursary 30 weeks||Bursary 35 weeks||Bursary 40 weeks||Bursary 45+ weeks|

-The bursary is paid monthly over 12 months, although you may receive the first two instalments together.
+The Bursary and the NHS Grant is paid in 12 monthly instalments, although you may receive the first two instalments together.
 It is paid into your bank account once you are registered on the programme.

 See further details about the student financial support system on the NHSBSA website.